 5. Decide if you need help from a financial adviser

 It can be worthwhile getting an expert opinion before you start investing.
 A financial adviser can help you determine your goals, confirm your risk appetite, and set up and manage a personalised investment portfolio.
-If you don’t have an adviser, you can locate one near you using our find an adviser service.
+If you don’t have an adviser, you can locate one near you using our find an adviser tool.

 If you have a super account, you’re already an investor.
 The money in your super account is invested into a diversified mix of asset types to help grow your retirement savings.
 You can choose how your account is invested by changing your fund options.